-I made my first Hampton Jeans Jacket back in October 2017 just a couple of years into my sewing journey.
+I made my first Hampton Jean Jacket back in October 2017 just a couple of years into my sewing journey.
 I recently decided that I wanted to make a new version of the jacket in indigo denim which was cropped.
-My topstitching skills have improved significantly since I made my first version so I was excited to make a new and improved version!
+My topstitching skills have improved significantly since I made my first version so I was excited to make a new and improved one!

 I made this jacket last year during an annual sewing retreat that I organize.
-It felt like a perfect project for the retreat as I had a whole weekend to focus on the project.
+It felt like a perfect project for the retreat as I had a whole weekend to focus.

 I made a size 12 as I kept the pattern pieces from my first version of the jacket.
 I could have sized up to a 14 but since I had the pattern printed and cut out I decided to go with that size.
 Sometimes I prefer certain styles of jackets to be on the smaller side – like this one – as I prefer my denim jacket to be worn open.

 I used a remnant piece of Cone Mills stretch denim for this project.
 I had a measly 1.2m and managed to squeeze this project out of it.
 I cropped my pattern pieces by 12cm to suit my short waist.
 I did not include the pockets on the jacket as I would have had to make them very small.